bifrostinc/modal-snapshot-testing/pnpm-testing/MODAL_PNPM_BUG.md

 When we take a filesystem snapshot of a sandbox that has just completed a `pnpm install`, resume from that snapshot, and attempt to run `pnpm install --offline`, the install now fails because key packages are missing from `node_modules`.
 This regression started after the recent suspend/resume fixes landed – the sandbox can resume, but pnpm’s workspace no longer contains every package payload that was present before the snapshot.

+## Impact

+During development we rely on snapshots to resume sandboxes quickly.
+Because the resumed environment is missing chunks of `node_modules`, we currently have to wipe `node_modules` on startup and run a fresh `pnpm install` every time.
+For large dependency graphs that adds minutes to each resume and removes most of the benefit of sandbox snapshots.

 ## Environment

 - **Modal**: Sandbox with `experimental_options.enable_docker_in_gvisor = true`